Daniel-KM/Commenting/README.md

 ));
 ```

-For example, to show comments on exhibit sections and pages, the file `/plugins/ExhibitBuilder/views/public/exhibits/show.php`
+For example, to show comments on exhibit sections and pages, the theme file `/exhibit-builder/exhibits/show.php`
 could look like:

 ```php